Ronnie Barker: ...and it's hello from him!

 - Lady Land: One of their drama segments is set in a dystopic fascist England ruled by female supremacists.
 They have to escape over the border to Wales ("Where men are men, and women are glad of it"), aided by — of course — Eek, a Mouse!!.

-- Masochist's Meal: Ronnie Barker's "Indian Cookery" monologue contains several asides about the dire effects his recipes may have on the unprepared.If you are correctly making my hot and spicy curry, you will not be needing a starter.
+- Masochist's Meal: Ronnie Barker's "Indian Cookery" monologue contains several asides about the dire effects his recipes may have on the unprepared.If you are following correctly the recipe for my hot and spicy curry, you will not be needing a starter.
 You will be needing a stopper.

 - My Friends... and Zoidberg: From the "Taxidermist" sketch: "You have stuffed and mounted thirty-four perfectly healthy people with a perfect right to live, and a double-glazing salesman."